What are the main requirements of PUWER?

 Typically, this includes any starting and stopping procedures, programming, setting, transporting, repairing, maintaining, and cleaning.
-Therefore, users also have a duty to ensure equipment meets suitable standards before attempting to operate the equipment.
+This means there is also a duty to ensure equipment meets appropriate and suitable standards before even attempting to operate the equipment.

 Introduction to PUWER

 The Puwer regulations (1998) as ammended in 2002 and 2013 were introduced under the Health and Safety at Work Act and fall under the Management of Health and Safety at Work Regulations 1999 which specifically relates to risk assessments.